jhod0/Fractran/README.md

 Example FRACTRAN program files are found in the [examples directory](examples).

+The animate.py script can be used to generate a matplotlib animation of a program's execution, showing exponents as bars on a bar plot, and iterating.
+Naturally, it require matplotlib.

 ## File Formats

 Input files should contain one fraction per line, in the form: